CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block SYS.4.1 printers, copiers and multifunction devices.md

 * How long must and can the log data be kept and how is it deleted?
 It must be carefully selected which information should be logged.
 If too much information is saved, important events could be overlooked during the evaluation.
 If too little is logged, important information may not be collected.

-From a security point of view, the following events have proven to be particularly relevant for logging; the enumeration is sorted in descending order of priority:
+From a security point of view, the following events have proven to be particularly relevant for logging; the list is sorted in descending order of priority:

 * Changes to the configuration settings must always be logged.
 * Failed and, in the case of a higher protection requirement, also successful authentication processes should be logged.
 This concerns both local applications and accesses via the network.
 * System resources and operational safety measurements should always be monitored for critical values.
 These include, for example, information about the temperature, the load and the free space.
 * To avoid bottlenecks in the supply, information on the consumption of paper and toner should be logged and evaluated.
-* Entries, who printed at what time or used the device, may also be recorded, but could lead to privacy problems.
+* Entries, who printed at what time or used the device, may also be recorded, but could lead to data protection issues.
-Depending on the device and the application, it may be useful to set the scope of logging differently or to look at additional events, such as when a device was turned on or off.
+Depending on the device and application, it may be useful to set the scope of logging differently or to look at additional events, such as when a device was turned on or off.
 In practice, the amount of logging also depends on the extent to which the respective device type technically supports the logging of the different events.

 In general, only authorized persons should be able to access the logged information.
-It should be prevented that e.g. On the displays of the devices or in print queue, you can see who is printing, scanning, or sending which document, or when printing, scanning, or sending which document.
+It should be prevented that e.g. On the displays of the devices or in print queue, you can see who is printing, scanning, or sending which document, or when printing, scanning, or sending.
 After determining which information to log, it must be clarified where the log data is stored.
 If possible, central logging servers should be used for this.
 Otherwise, the log files must be stored locally on each device.

 Time synchronization should be used for logging in networked IT systems.
 It is used to reliably compare the events with the information to be logged from other systems.